the-turing-way/the-turing-way/CONTRIBUTING.md

 :dizzy::hatched_chick::sunny: *We're so excited you're here and want to contribute.* :sunny::hatched_chick::dizzy:

 The point of this starter kit is to **welcome new users and contributors to the Turing Way community**.
 We hope that these guidelines are designed to make it as easy as possible to get involved.
-Good is better than perfect - we welcome all contributions and would love it if you could follow these guidelines to make sure your contributions can easily integrated but exiting ideas are as important as good pull requests. :heart:
+Don't let trying to be perfect get in the way of being good - we welcome all contributions and would love it if you could follow these guidelines to make sure your contributions can easily integrated but exiting ideas are more important than perfect pull requests. :heart:
 <br>
 If you have any questions that aren't discussed below, please let us know through one of the many ways to [get in touch](#get-in-touch).